 The parameter $S{m+}$ is the effective magnetic diffusion time multiplied by the angular frequency ( $\omega$ -kU) for an observer moving with the conducting sheet.
 The force is in the same direction as the traveling wave, provided $S{m+}$ is positive so that the traveling wave has a speed greater than that of the material.
 To understand the force-speed diagram, consider the phase relationship between stator and rotor surface currents, implied by Eq.
 6 ( $H_y = K_z$ ).
-For near synchronism between traveling wave and material, (i) typifies the operating point.
+For near synchronism between traveling wave and material, (1) typifies the operating point.
 In Eq.
 6, small $S{m+}$ implies the complex amplitude (1) shown in the phase diagram of Fig. 6.4.2b.
-At a given instant, the rotor current spatially lags that on the stator by slightly more than 90°, as sketched in inset (i) of Fig. 6.4.2a.
+At a given instant, the rotor current spatially lags that on the stator by slightly more than 90°, as sketched in inset (1) of Fig. 6.4.2a.
 This current has just the right distribution for producing a force to the right, but because $S_m$ is small (the time rate of change in a frame moving with the materials is small) the induced current is small.
 The magnetic field is distributed essentially as if there were no rotor current.
-Increasing $S_m$ improves the magnetic field is distributed system of compromising the relative spatial phase.
-The ultimate compromise between phase and magnitude comes at (ii) where $S_m = \tanh(kd)$ .
-As $S_m$ becomes large, currents in the rotor current becomes as large as is possible, but the spatial phase relation is wrong for producing a force in the y direction.
-Operating point (iii) is approaching this condition, with the magnetic field approximating that for a perfectly conducting sheet.
+Increasing $S_m$ improves the magnetic field is distributed comes at (11) where $S_m = \tanh(kd)$ .
+As $S_m$ becomes large, currents in the rotor completely shield out the normal magnetic field.
+The rotor current becomes as large as is possible, but the spatial phase relation is wrong for producing a force in the y direction.
+Operating point (111) is approaching this condition, with the magnetic field approximating that for a perfectly conducting sheet.